pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 In addition to the VMkernel port, ESXi will also attach a Virtual Machine Port Group to the vSwitch.
-In the diagram above it's labeled as “Virtual Machine Network”.
+In the diagram above it's labeled as "Virtual Machine Network".
 The VM Port group is where Virtual Machines can be attached to this virtual network.

 In summary, in the above diagram, vSwitch0 has both a VM Port Group